phuvm389/ffw-styleguide/README.md

-#FFW Styleguide Template
+#Proofpoint Styleguide Template

 ##Getting started

 ###Prerequisites:
-The FFW Styleguide has a few dependencies that you will need to install to use it.
+The Proofpoint Styleguide has a few dependencies that you will need to install to use it.
 Don't worry, we're got all the link you need right here:

 * [Node.js](https://nodejs.org/en/) – The backbone of the framework.
 Node Package Manager takes care of installing all the dev dependencies,
 * [Bower](http://bower.io/) – Bower manages all the front end packages and fetches them for, when we start a new project.